William Henry Webster

 The Reverend William Henry Webster, 1902.

-The Reverend William Henry Webster (1 October 1850 – 1931) was born at Upton Hall, Cheshire.
+Reverend William Henry Webster (1 October 1850 – 1931) was born at Upton Hall, Cheshire.
 After a brief career in the navy, during which he saw service in Asia, Webster studied to become a priest and followed this vocation to his retirement.
 Rev. Webster married Mary Stubbs, the niece of the late Dr. Stubbs, Bishop of Oxford, in August 1875.
 They had a family of five children.
 Webster died in 1931, at Barton-on-Sea, Hampshire, England.
-While posted in New Zealand he became interested in sea-shells and established a reputation as a Malacologist (the study of molluscs) and conchologist (the study of sea-shells).
+While posted in New Zealand he became interested in sea-shells and established a reputation as a malacologist (the study of molluscs) and conchologist (the study of sea-shells).
 Several New Zealand molluscs are named after him and a collection of his shells can be found in the Auckland War Memorial Museum.

 The Websters of Upton

 In 1798, John Webster, a farmer, bought the Upton manor house, Upton Hall, and title "Lord of the Manor".
 He was subsequently known Squire.
 His son William was a philanthropist and was widely popular.
 William's father married Elizabeth Matthews, ca. 1845, but she died sometime before 1861.
 The census of that year shows William married to Sophia Elizabeth Curme.

 However William senior's eldest son, John Egerton Webster (William Henry's uncle) was not well liked.
 Having a fortune of some £8-9000 he married a young woman and they lived off the interest, but by 1843 he petitioned for insolvency, which could have landed him in prison.
 In the 1851 census it is the younger brother, William, William Henry's father who lives at Upton with his family.
 In 1861 John's wife took the extraordinary step of divorcing him on the grounds of cruelty.
 John Egerton is shown by the 1871 census to be an inmate of a poor house in Norwich, England.

 The family sold Upton Hall in 1862, possibly to pay John Egerton's debts or possibly because the scandal has negatively impacted their social standing.
 This perhaps explains why William's son, William Henry joined the navy in 1864.
 He needed an income but his family could not provide him one.